 Once you have your Seller Central account setup with a Professional Plan, you’re able to authorize Productsup to send and receive product content from your account.
 From here it is smooth sailing thanks to the many tools and services we have to help you prepare, optimize, and export the perfect Amazon export.
 These include:

 Want to get started?
 If you are ready to list your products on Amazon and see increased sales and revenue as a result, then Productsup is for you.
 Not yet convinced?
-Read how our client was able to list 15,000 products in just 24 hours using the Productsup software!
+Read our guide to getting your products listed on Amazon and for even more tips on how to master the marketplace.

 Get a round up of our latest posts right into your mail box.